 Effective management of new and emerging diseases relies on early detection, and prompt control measures and regulations.
 To minimise the risk of disease transfer to other fisheries, the EA have placed controls on all CEV-infected waters preventing the movement of fish from these sites (although introductions into affected waters would be allowed).
 This decision is supported by colleagues at Cefas and the Department for Environment, Food & Rural Affairs (Defra).

-Since 2012, NFS Brampton have investigated a number of carp mortalities where there have been suspicions of CEV.
-Through these investigations a total of 10 outbreaks of CEV disease have currently been confirmed from fisheries in England.
+Since 2012, NFS Brampton have investigated a number of carp mortalities where there have been suspicions of CEV and confirmed around 10 outbreaks in England.

 The virus isolated during carp mortality investigations in England is very similar to that which has been responsible for disease of koi carp in Japan.
 These have been known as Carp Edema, Viral Edema of Carp and Koi Sleepy Disease, but are now believed to be caused by the same virus.

-CEV has also emerged recently as causing carp disease in numerous other European countries.
+CEV has also caused carp disease in numerous other European countries.
 It's likely the virus has spread through the international carp trade, although routes of introduction in to the UK are not yet confirmed.
 CEV is now considered to be one of the most important viral pathogens of carp.

 To date, CEV has only been reported in common carp and its ornamental variants like koi and ghost carp.
 No other fish species have been associated with this virus in our fisheries, and in the CEV waters sampled by our field-based fisheries teams, no other species have been visually affected.